Solar panels on the rooftop of LUT University

 Professor of Solar Economy

-Solar power will become number one in the long run
+Solar power will be number one in the long run

 The sun is a fusion reactor that produces energy free of charge.
 The fusion turns hydrogen into helium and releases large amounts of energy.
 All stars in the universe work the same way.
 The released helium is waste from the fusion process, and there is enough room in the universe for as much of it as the sun can yield.
 Assessments suggest that the sun’s lifespan is about five billion years, which means it will power many generations to come.